-As your direct to consumer brand grows, you face issues you didn’t face at the start.
-You spend more on staffing, product development, and managing the shipping and fulfillment side of your business can cause a major headache when the orders show no sign of slowing down – looks like another weekend at the post office.
+As your DTC sales grow, you may face issues you didn’t experience in the beginning.
+You spend more on staffing, product development, and marketing.
+And managing the shipping and fulfillment side of your business can start to cause a major headache when the orders show no sign of slowing down.

-So how do you tackle these growing pains without compromising your business?
-It might be time to bring in a 3PL (third party logistics) partner to take at least some of the hard work off your plate.
+So how do you tackle these growing pains without compromising other areas of your business?
+Finding the right 3PL (third party logistics) partner to help you scale will take some of the hard work off your plate.

 What Are the Signs Your Direct to Consumer Brand Needs a 3PL Partner?

-Looking for a sign it’s time to shop?
+Looking for a sign it’s time to shop around?
 Well, here’s one.
 And another, and another….

 1. You’re Running Out of Storage Space

 Running out of storage space is a great problem on one hand.
-It shows that your business is succeeding!
-You don’t have space to hold all the orders coming in, but it also becomes a logistical nightmare.
+It shows that your business is succeeding.
+You don’t have enough space to hold all the orders coming in, but it can also become a logistical nightmare.
 You quite literally cannot grow your business anymore – there’s nowhere to go.
-If this is the case, looking for a 3PL is a natural next step.
+If this is the case, looking for a 3PL that can handle your volume is a natural next step.

-You know firsthand that direct to consumer brands have demanding shipping needs when they take off, and your personal time may be taking a hit for it.
-When shipping becomes your exciting weekend plans, you may want to source a 3PL to take over.
+You know firsthand that direct to consumer brands have demanding shipping needs when they take off, and you may find that you’re spending a good chunk of your day tackling shipping issues.
+When shipping errors become the norm, it may be time to source a new 3PL to take over.

 There are ways to offset shipping costs, of course, like charging customers the cost.
 But in a space where over 60% of shoppers will abandon online carts due to shipping costs, you want to avoid passing huge shipping costs on.

-So, How Does a 3PL Help DTC Brands?
+So, How Can a 3PL Help DTC Brands Scale Up?

-Here’s how a 3PL partner can help you and your direct to consumer brand.
+Here are a few ways a 3PL partner can help support the growth of your direct to consumer brand.